The Funeral Home and The Medical Examiner

 The Medical Examiner understands that it is a fraught time for relatives and generally tries to expedite the process where possible.
 This is also why it is easier to ensure you have enlisted a funeral home as soon as possible, as a funeral director is familiar with the Medical Examiner’s office, who to contact, and the procedures for releasing a body.

-Generally, the Medical Examiner will try to conduct the examination within 24 to 48 hours of the deceased’s arrival at the ME’s office.
+Generally, the Medical Examiner will try to examine within 24 to 48 hours of the deceased’s arrival at the ME’s office.
 In most cases, the deceased can be released to the funeral home once the medical examination has been completed.
 However, if there are suspicious circumstances or the case is a homicide, the deceased may be held for some additional time.

 How do I claim a body that is held at the morgue?